Update! RenderPartial to String has become much easier in ASP.NET MVC, see the new post here!

 We’re primarily a Ruby on Rails shop, but we still do ASP.NET development fairly regularly.
 Our overall interest in ASP.NET was waning until the new ASP.NET MVC framework was released.
 ASP.NET MVC brings a number of the concepts we love from Rails into the ASP.NET arena.

 However, one limitation we’ve come across with ASP.NET MVC is the lack of ability to render a partial to a string.
 This is really handy if you’re doing Ajax things; it also happens to be one of the things we really love about Rails.
-Additionally, it’s a feature others have been wanting, too, see here and here.
+Additionally, it’s a feature others have been wanting, too, look at this here and here.

 Well, the good news is I have a solution for at least some of you out there.
 I’ve cobbled together a few concepts from various sources and forum posts to make it all happen.
 Here is how you can render a view into a string.